Andrewmazyar/small-mail/README.md

 - [4.
 Author](#4-author)

 ## 1.Project Purpose
-this project is a simple version email where realize:
+this project is a simple version email where user has two roles "USER" and "APICALL" where:
+* "USER" can:
+    * display all active users
+    * enter to own page and chose another role
+*  "APICALL" can:
     * write message
     * detail message
     * reply to message
     * looking message by phrase
     * group delete letters with checkbox

 this project has authentication and authorization filters, Repository, Service and Controller layers.
 Repository layer has implementation on H2 DB.